GuanceCloud/guance-docs/docs/en/application-performance-monitoring/collection/index.md

 DataKit currently supports collecting Tracing data from third parties such as `DDTrace`, `Apache Jaeger`, `OpenTelemetry`, `Skywalking` and `Zipkin`.

 First of all, you need to [install DataKit](../../datakit/datakit-install.md).
 After the installation is completed, you need to open the configuration file of the link collector.
-You can log in to the Guance Cloud console, enter the "Integration" page and enter the search for "Application Performance Monitoring", and you can view the relevant collectors for all link data collection, open the configuration description document of the collector, and configure according to the steps in the document.
+You can log in to the Guance console, enter the "Integration" page and enter the search for "Application Performance Monitoring", and you can view the relevant collectors for all link data collection, open the configuration description document of the collector, and configure according to the steps in the document.
 Or you can directly click the following link to view the corresponding collector configuration:

 |                          Collector Configuration                          |                                                              |                                                              |                                                              |                                                              |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |